Iribov/xiphium-documentation/docs/Projects/Project2Year.md

 1. Budget A
 2. Budget B

+> There is also a 'Budget Order'.
+This field searches for Orders of this Project2 and Year, and sums the cost (calculation) from those Orders.
+This is not considered actual budget, but can be used as an indication of what the budget might be.

 ### 1. Budget A
 'Budget A' is comprised of 2 budgets:
 1. Budget Extern